 In order to be accepted into the Major in Philosophy program, students need only declare their major using the online Student Service Centre, generally prior to the start of their third year.

-Students majoring in Philosophy must take at least 42 credits in philosophy, including at least 33 upper-level credits, subject to the following requirements:
+Students majoring in Philosophy must take at least 42 approved credits in Philosophy (or accepted equivalent courses), including at least 30 upper-level credits, subject to the following requirements:

 - Value Theory: at least one of PHIL 230 or 330*

 - Epistemology/Metaphysics: at least one of PHIL 240 or 340*

 - History of Philosophy: at least 6 credits from PHIL 310, 311, 313, 314, 315, 316, 371, 378, 388, or ASIA 372